Apple CEO met China Mobile head, discussed cooperation

 Cook had a meeting with China Telecom President Yang Jie and talked about cooperation on future products, but stopped short of giving any details of the next version of the iPhone, said a source at the company, who declined to be identified because the person was not authorized to speak to the media.

 China Unicom declined comment.
-An Apple spokesman confirmed that Cook was in China for business meetings, noting that Greater China was Apple's second largest market.
+An Apple spokesman confirmed that Cook was in China for business metings, noting that Greater China was Apple's second largest market.
 He declined to provide any details.

 Greater China is an important market for Apple as it accounted for 13 percent of Apple's quarterly sales, or $5 billion, though it is down from nearly 19 percent in January-March.